 Hassanzadeh’s works are in public collections including the British Museum, London; KIT Tropenmuseum, Amsterdam; The Tehran Museum for Contemporary Art; and the World Bank in Washington D.C.

-Zakharia was short-listed on the basis of works from two series.
+Camille Zakharia was shortlisted on the basis of works from two series.
 In the first, called Dividing Lines, he produced large collages from photographs of street markings, exploiting the patterns of white, yellow and blue paint on dark asphalt.
-He then used the discarded scraps to make an artist’s book, completed in 2006.
+He then used the discarded scraps to make an artist's book, completed in 2006.
 This is filled with geometric designs influenced by Islamic carpets and tile mosaic.

 At the V&A, the artist's book was joined by two works from a second series, called Markings, in which Zakharia used photomontage.
 The montages were created using single negatives, which were manipulated to draw geometric shapes.

-All three works reflected the artist’s longstanding concern with issues of identity and diaspora, which reflect the 23 years he has spent wandering the globe – he now lives in Bahrain.
-They are reflections ‘on how we try to live in harmony within defined spaces set by others,’ he says.
+All three works reflected the artist's longstanding concern with issues of identity and diaspora, which reflect the 23 years he has spent wandering the globe – he now lives in Bahrain.
+They are reflections "on how we try to live in harmony within defined spaces set by others", he says.

-Zakharia was born in Lebanon in 1962.
+Camille Zakharia was born in Lebanon.